A guide to free credit checks

 Credit monitoring allows you to keep track of your credit report on a regular basis by alerting you whenever a change is made to your report.
 A credit monitoring service could be beneficial if you think you might be the victim of identity theft or you’re trying to rebuild your credit score.

-Monitoring your credit report won’t impact your credit score as you’re not applying for credit.
+Monitoring your credit report won’t affect your credit score as you’re not applying for credit.

 Can I apply for a credit report if I don’t own a credit card?

-Yes, you don't need a credit card to go through a credit check or apply for a copy of your report.
-If you apply for a phone contract, a flat rental contract or anything else involving credit then you will have to go through a credit check.
+Yes, you don’t need a credit card to go through a credit check or apply for a copy of your report.
+If you apply for a phone contract, a flat rental contract or anything else involving credit, then you’ll have to go through a credit check.

-Can I see if shopping around for a loan has affected my credit rating?
+Does shopping around for a credit card affect my credit rating?

-If you have made multiple applications in one go, providers may think you're in financial trouble or over-extending yourself and potentially reject you, which may impact your credit score.
-So it's wise not to apply for more than one loan at a time.
+If you’ve made multiple applications in one go, providers may think you’re in financial trouble and potentially reject you, which may impact your credit score.
+So it’s wise not to apply for more than one loan at a time.
+Instead, use our eligibility checker to see which credit cards you’re most likely to be accepted for.
+It uses a soft search, which won’t affect or show up on your credit score.

 Looking for a credit card?